A short introduction to building a log house

 Have you ever wondered what it would be like to live in a home you have built yourself?

-Living in the concrete jungles that we do today, we can only imagine the wild freedom that was enjoyed by our ancestors in the old days.
-Sure, things were not comfortable as most of the modern amenities we take for granted in the 21st century were unimaginable back then.
+Living in concrete jungles that we do today, we can only imagine the wild freedom that was enjoyed by our ancestors in the old days.
+Sure, things were not as comfortable and most of the modern amenities we take for granted in the 21st century were unimaginable back then.
 But the charm of the wilderness is something we cannot feel living as we do in our modern houses and skyscrapers.
-But if you want you can get a feel of the old world rusticity that is all but fleeting in modern times, by building your very own log cabin.
+But if you want you can get a feel of the old world rusticity that is all but fleeting in modern times, you can do so by building your very own log cabin.

 Ready to get going?
 Then read on!